- Gary Moller

 You may provide the following samples in order of preference

-If you can not provide enough such as from the scalp of a baby or due to chemotherapy, collect what you can and send it in with a brief note and we will all do our best to accommodate you while ensuring an accurate test is reported.
+If you can not provide enough, such as from the scalp of a baby or because of chemotherapy, collect what you can and send it in with a brief note, and we will all do our best to accommodate you while ensuring an accurate test.

-If necessary, you can collect as much as you can, store it in a clean, dry envelope, wait for more hair to grow then add to the sample until you have sufficient.
+You can collect as much as you can, store it in a clean, dry envelope, wait for more hair to grow, and then add to the sample until you have sufficient.
 The age of the hair for the sampling is not a problem.

 Where to send the hair sample